Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

     .. group-tab:: LND

-      .. note:: This is only known to work on Firefox with Tor enabled.
+      .. note:: This is not currently working, but will likely be fixed by the Alby team promptly!

       #.
 Select "Start9"